d71chang/-stat133-hws-fall17/post01/post01-deborah-chang.md

 Examples
 --------

 Firstly, to begin creating my visual, I would do the usual ggplot() function and use the ‘+’ operator to add additional aesthetics.
 Refer to <https://cran.r-project.org/web/packages/ggplot2/ggplot2.pdf> for more information on how to plot.
-Here is a sample code that you can try on graphing a density plot:
+Here is a sample code that you can try on graphing a density plot, using the NBA dataset:

 ``` r
 ggplot(data = dat, aes(salary)) + geom_density()